Lázaro Cárdenas: Partido de la Revolución Mexicana

-The Partido de la Revolución Mexicana (PRM) came into being on March 30, 1938 after the party founded in 1929 by Calles, the Partido Nacional Revolucionario (PNR), was dissolved.
+The Partido de la Revolución Mexicana (PRM) came into being on March 30, 1938, after the party founded in 1929 by Calles, the Partido Nacional Revolucionario (PNR), was dissolved.
 Cárdenas's PRM was reorganized again in 1946 as the Institutional Revolutionary Party.
 Calles founded the PNR in the wake of President-elect Obregón's assassination in order to create some way for revolutionary leaders to maintain order and power.
 Calles could not be re-elected as president, but did hold power through the newly created party.
 Often called the "official party", it "was created as a cartel to control localized political machines and interests."

 When Cárdenas ran as the candidate of the PNR in 1934, Calles had expected to continue to be the real power in Mexico.
 Cárdenas might have been one of the short-term, powerless presidents of the years 1929–1934, but instead he built a large and mobilized base of support of industrial workers and peasants and forced Calles into exile in 1935.
 Cárdenas further consolidated power by dissolving the PNR and creating a new party with a completely different kind of organization.

+Although Congress was dominated by Callistas early in his term, Cárdenas persuaded congressmen to his side, “to the point that he commanded a majority in the Chamber.”
+As noted by one study, “when Calles began to criticize agrarian and labor agitation and pressure the government to moderate its policies in mid-1935, Cardenas purged his cabinet of Calles’s most loyal supporters.
+This action demonstrated that the power of the Jefe Máximo was more apparent than real.
+In its wake, Cardenistas took over the PNR, Congress, and the governments of 14 states.”

+As noted by another study, “Calles left the country and the Cardenista blocs in the Union Congress became the majority.”

 The PRM was organized in four sectors, industrial labor, peasants, a middle class sector (composed largely of government workers), and the military.
 This organization was a resurrection of corporatism, essentially organization by estates or interest groups.
 Each sector of the party had a parallel organization, so that the labor sector was composed of the Confederation of Mexican Workers (CTM), the peasant sector by the National Confederation of Campesinos, (CNC); and the middle class sector by the Federation of Unions of Workers in Service to the State (FSTSE), created in 1938.
 The old Federal Army had been destroyed in the Revolution and the post-revolutionary military had increasingly been transformed from a collection of veteran revolutionary fighters into a military organized along more traditional lines of hierarchy and control.